ds2-lab/SFS/README.md

 ```
 #### Adaptive time slice

-disable Adaptive time slice by comment line 351 in SFS-standaline/sfs.go and we could configure a fix time slice by change initial value on line 337.
+disable Adaptive time slice by adding comment on line 351 in SFS-standaline/sfs.go and we could configure a fix time slice by change initial value on line 337.

 #### Overhead handling

-disable hyhird strategy by comment line 348 in SFS-standaline/sfs.go
+disable hyhird strategy by adding comment on line 348 in SFS-standaline/sfs.go

 #### IO handling

-disable IO handling by comment line 352 in SFS-standaline/sfs.go
+disable IO handling by adding comment on line 352 in SFS-standaline/sfs.go